What is the European Union's pathway to limit global warming to 1.5°C?

 Power sector emissions have fallen rapidly, supported by the strong growth of renewables and the steady reductions in coal-fired power generation.3 Emissions from buildings and industry have also fallen since the 1990s, though transport emissions have continued to rise.4 While transport sector emissions are below pre-COVID levels, they have been rebounded since 2020.5

 The EU has introduced sweeping environmental regulations under the umbrella of the Fit-for-55 package and the European Green Deal.
 However, climate action to meet these goals seems to be stagnating as member states are not translating the EU’s level of ambition into national policies.
-According to a Commission assessment, EU member states are not implementing policies fast enough to reach its net zero goal, and that further action is required.6
+According to a Commission assessment, EU member states are not implementing policies fast enough to reach its net zero goal and that further action is required.6

-the European Union's 2021 GHG emissions
+the European Union's 2022 GHG emissions

-including LULUCF MtCO₂e/yr
+excluding LULUCF MtCO₂e/yr

 When graphs include LULUCF, the center value includes LULUCF if the sector is a net source of emissions and excludes it when the sector is a net sink of emissions